michelestofella/morris/README.md

 Analysis of bifurcations in the Morris Lecar model for the classification of neurons' excitability.

-Project for 'Models and Numerical Methods for Applied Physics'.
+Project for 'Models and Numerical Methods in Physics'.

 ## Structure of the repository